 Looking for a holiday taste that reminds you of home?
-These Healthy Snowball Cookies are the answer to your prayers then!
-Just like Grandma used to make with two-thirds less sugar!
+These Vegan Snowball Cookies are the answer to your prayers then!
+Just like Grandma used to make with two-thirds less sugar and 100% vegan when made with a plant-based butter (like an avocado oil based!)

-Grandma’s Snowball Cookies are without question the most memorable cooking recollection I have.
+Grandma’s Snowball Cookies are without question the most memorable cooking recollection I have from my childhood.

 She’d whip up around Christmas season and hands down, these little balls of joy could seriously brighten anyone’s day.